Extracting Dynamical Models from Data: Introduction

 Finally, there are other contributions besides these, but space does not permit a more complete review.

 {\em \underline{Other} } Related topics include time-series analysis, numerical integration, and Lie symmetries.

 {\em Time-Series Analysis}: There is a long literature on time-series analysis \citep{BoxJenkins-5th}, and there is significant overlap with what is being focused on here.
-The difference is that with a typical time-series analysis, there is little additional interest in finding the underlying dynamical equations that led to the data.
-Instead, the focus is often on finding a statistical characterization or perhaps on fitting a simple model.
+The difference is that with a typical time-series analysis, there is little additional interest in finding the underlying dynamical equations that lead to the data.
+Instead, the focus is often just on finding a statistical characterization or perhaps on fitting a simple model.
 For this reason, no further discussion will be made of this.

-{\em Numerical Integration}: At first glance it would seem that the topic of numerical integration \citep{Hairer-1987-RungeKutta,numrec,Schober-2014} wouldn't belong in this section.
-However, an expansion with respect to time of a scheme such as 4th-order Runge-Kutta (RK4) produces terms that can reasonably be considered in a model.
+{\em Numerical Integration}: At first glance it would seem that the topic of numerical integration \citep{Hairer-1987,numrec,Schober-2014} wouldn't belong in this section.
+However, an expansion with respect to the time-step of a scheme such as 4th-order Runge-Kutta (RK4) produces terms that can reasonably be considered in a model.
 Thus it offers a principled means of determining the function space for the predictors of a model, and will be used throughout this paper.
+(Of course, the RK scheme is itself based on a Taylor series expansion of a solution (cf. Ch.2 of \citep{Hairer-1987}, or App.B of \citep{Ince-1956}).
+However, the author finds it convenient to make comparisons to RK directly, since RK is used in other contexts in this paper.)

 {\em Lie Symmetries}: The present work will study the model with respect to small changes in the phase space variables, and sometimes higher derivatives.
-At the same time though, it is a goal of the larger effort to determine conserved quantities, such as energy or momentum.
-Lie symmetries were introduced to study invariances \citep{Olver-1993} of ODEs and PDEs, and will be considered in a companion paper for using the models computed herein to determine conserved quantities; this can be done even for non-conserved models.
+At the same time though, it is adjacent to the effort of determining conserved quantities, such as energy or momentum.
+Lie symmetries were introduced to solve ODEs and PDEs by studying their invariances \citep{Olver-1993}, and will be considered in a companion paper for using the models computed herein to determine conserved quantities.
+Interestingly, this can also be done for {\em non-conserved} models.